soh09/2048_NEAT/README.md

 2. Add NEAT functionality to step 1
     - implement crossover (mating) functionality
+        - Add NeuronGene, SynapseGene, NetworkGenome classes for holding genetic information: DONE
-    - implement building a model (phenotype) from the genotype
+    - implement building a model (phenotype) from the genotype: IN PROGRESS
+            - A Network instance will be the phenotypic expression of a NetworkGene instance
+            - similar to an inheritance structure
     - implement mutation
         - make sure no cycles occur as a result
             - tarjan's strongly connected components alg
             - or find a spot for node, then only look to connect components after it
+        - types of mutations
+            - neuron addition/removal
+            - synapse addition/deactivation
+            - neuron bias change
+            - synapse weight change
     - implement some sort of species differentiating algorithm